realA10001986/VSR/README.md

 ## Firmware Installation

 If a previous version of the VSR firmware is installed on your device, you can update easily using the pre-compiled binary.
-Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/vsr-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/VSR/blob/main/install/vsr-A10001986.ino.nodemcu-32s.bin)).
+Enter the [Config Portal](#the-config-portal), click on *Update*, select the pre-compiled binary file ("xxx.bin") provided in the Release package, and click on *Update*.

 If you are using a fresh ESP32 board, please see [vsr-A10001986.ino](https://github.com/realA10001986/VSR/blob/main/vsr-A10001986/vsr-A10001986.ino) for detailed build and upload information, or, if you don't want to deal with source code, compilers and all that nerd stuff, go [here](https://install.out-a-ti.me) and follow the instructions.

-*Important: After a firmware update, the "wait" symbol might be shown a while longer while booting.
+*After a firmware update, the "wait" symbol might be shown a bit longer while booting.
 Do NOT unplug the device during this time.*

 ### Sound-pack installation

 The firmware comes with a sound-pack which needs to be installed separately.
 The sound-pack is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
 Only if the VSR briefly displays "ISP" during boot, a re-installation/update of the sound-pack is needed.

-The first step is to download "install/sound-pack-vrXX.zip" and extract it.
-It contains one file named "VSRA.bin".
+The first step is to extract "sound-pack-vrXX.zip" (which is included in the Release package).
+It contains one file, named "VSRA.bin".

 Next, head to the [Config Portal](#the-config-portal), click on *Update*, select the "VSRA.bin" file in the bottom file selector and click on *Upload*.